 Henry C. Gardiner Global Food Systems Lecture

-The mission of the Henry C. Gardiner Global Food Systems Lecture Series is to provide education and science to the global food system.
-The series allows university students, faculty, staff and citizens to interact with leading U.S. and international food industry officials.
+The mission of the Henry C. Gardiner Global Food Systems Lecture Series is to provide science-based education about global food systems.
+The series allows university students, faculty, staff and Kansas citizens to interact with U.S. and international food industry leaders.

 The next lecture will be delivered by Dennis Dimick on Monday, October 14, 2019 at 7:00 p.m. in McCain Auditorium at Kansas State University.